KarmenFrank/visualization_IOI/README.md

 # TODO
 - **PARTIALLY DONE:** fix color mapping for showing counts
 - add detailed information about SR/municipality when the clicked area zooms in
-- hook up nationality filtering to displaying counts with map -> add in applyNationalityFilter function (filter.js), three cases
+- hook up nationality filtering to displaying counts with map -> add in applyNationalityFilter function (filter.js), three cases (also depends on isMunicipalityView)
-- check if filtering works with statistical regions - touristData
 - show important events on global graph
 - add **limited** panning and zooming on the map
 - add tooltips (shows name of region/municipality when hovering) :D